top of page

 Similarities and Differences

-*We are connected to the Roman Catholic Church through the episcopacy and our common Faith as professed in the Apostles Creed, the Nicene Creed, and the Athanasius Creed.
+*We are connected to the Roman Catholic Church, our Mother, through the episcopacy and our common Faith as professed in the Apostles Creed, the Nicene Creed, and the Athanasius Creed.
 The following compares the practice of the Faith embraced by NCACUS with the current practices of Catholic Tradition.

 *Like the Holy Roman (Catholic) Church, we celebrate as part of Tradition, for example, the Dogmas of the Immaculate Conception(conceived without sin) and the Glorious Assumption of Mary (Holy Dormition).

-*All Sacraments celebrated by NCACUS are considered VALID by the Holy Roman (Catholic) Church.
+*All Sacraments celebrated by NCACUS are VALID sacraments, according to Catholic Tradition.

 *We recognize clerical celibacy as a special gift that enhances the ministry of those who freely choose it and which bears a powerful witness to the glorious reign of God.